 Dianne Olson, Assistant Director, is an experienced environmental educator and program manager.
 Ms. Olson graduated from Utah State University with a degree in Environmental Studies and an emphasis in education and has worked with Tread Lightly! since 2003 in a variety of capacities.
 Dianne has enjoyed applying her love of the outdoors to educate outdoor enthusiasts about the benefits of responsible recreation.
 As Assistant Director, she focuses on implementing Tread Lightly!’s strategic plan toward growing the outreach and effectiveness of the organization and its mission of promoting responsible outdoor recreation throughout the country to current and future generations outdoor recreationists.

-Evan Robins, Tread Lightly!’s Education and Stewardship Specialist, works to expand in-the-field education by facilitating Tread Trainer courses, maintaining visibility for Tread Lightly! through outreach events, and supporting Tread Lightly!’s nationally recognized programs.
+Evan Robins, Tread Lightly!’s Education and Stewardship Manager, works to expand in-the-field education by facilitating Tread Trainer courses, maintaining visibility for Tread Lightly! through outreach events, and supporting Tread Lightly!’s nationally recognized programs.
 With a degree in Public Relations and Advertising, Evan understands the effectiveness of using communication to reinforce high ethical standards for all outdoor enthusiasts.
 He is an avid fly fisherman and bow hunter and brings a lifetime of outdoor experience to the team.
 Evan is proud to use his love of the outdoors to better educate others about responsible recreation, while supporting Tread Lightly and its mission.